uf-quantum-computing/quantum_modeling_app/README.md

 **Learn More**
 * You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 * To learn React, check out the [React documentation](https://reactjs.org/).

-### Google Firebase

-The project models are hosted using on demand functions with Google's Cloud Functions for Firebase, allowing the project's model generation code to be run on use, sending responses back to the frontend for users to view.

-Learn more about Cloud Functions for Firebase [here](https://firebase.google.com/docs/functions).

 ### Sonar Cloud